mui/material-ui/docs/pages/blog/material-ui-v6-is-out.md

 ## Bundle size improvements

+The bundle size has been reduced by 20% compared to Material UI v5.
+The install size has decreased from 19.3MB to 15.2MB.

 ## Full-stack apps

 To get started building full-stack apps fast, we're building [Toolpad Core](https://mui.com/toolpad/) - get Material UI, Next.js, routing, layout components and authentication out of the box while you build dashboards or internal tools.